-There is no doubt that a majority of the ideal job candidates are usually already employed.
-These candidates are often known as the passive candidates and make it unusually challenging for the recruiters to source them.
-Most importantly, when they are content with current jobs, they essentially wouldn’t submit applications against the open positions.
+There is no doubt that a majority of the ideal job candidates are usually already working somewhere.
+These candidates are often known as the passive candidates.
+It usually is challenging for the recruiters to attract passive candidates.
+Most importantly, when they are happy with current jobs, they essentially wouldn’t submit applications against the open positions.
 However, it doesn’t mean that the recruiters shouldn’t reach out to them, as according to LinkedIn passive candidates make up to 75% percent of the existing candidate market, so, seeking them is worth the extra efforts.

 What is passive candidate sourcing?